Skip to Content

 Soy milk.
 Almond milk.
 Hemp milk.
 Coconut milk.
 Oat milk.

-It’s a no brainer that consuming cow’s milk, for most people doesn’t come without consequence.
-30 million to 50 million Americans are lactose intolerant, including 75% of African Americans and American Indians and 90% of Asian Americans.
+It’s a no brainer that consuming cow’s milk, for most people, doesn’t come without consequence.
+Thirty million to 50 million Americans are lactose intolerant, including 75% of African Americans and American Indians and 90% of Asian Americans.
 (1)

-Whether you call them milk, milked or mylk, which of these plant-derived liquids are truly the best options for us in terms of nutrient density, flavor, texture and most importantly, least potential negative impact on gut health?
+Whether you call them milk or mylk, which of these plant-derived liquids are truly the best options for us in terms of nutrient density, flavor, texture and most importantly, least potential negative impact on gut health?

 Soy Milk

-With 93% of the soy products we have in the US being GMO (4), milks rendered from this inflammatory legume aren’t consumed without consequence.
-Soy is inflammatory with its high levels of Omega-6s Most Americans are getting 20 times the amount of omega-6s they need which is extremely problematic, considering omega-6s are inflammation-causing, fat-storing, and weight-gain-inducing (5).
-In addition, with its high concentration of phyto estrogens, soy is the one of the most prolific offenders when it comes to hormonal imbalances in both men and women.
-Last but not least, soybeans contains anti-nutrients, including phytic acid (from phytates), which binds and prevents mineral absorption, especially zinc, calcium, and magnesium, leading to malnutrition as well as contributing to leaky gut.
+With 93% of the soy products we have in the U.S. being genetically modified, (4) milks rendered from this inflammatory legume aren’t consumed without consequence.
+Soy is inflammatory with its high levels of omega-6s.
+Most Americans are getting 20 times the amount of omega-6s they need which is extremely problematic, considering omega-6s are inflammation-causing, fat-storing, and weight-gain-inducing.
+(5) In addition, with its high concentration of phytoestrogens, soy is the one of the most prolific offenders when it comes to hormonal imbalances in both men and women.
+Last but not least, soybeans contain antinutrients, including phytic acid (from phytates), which binds and prevents mineral absorption, especially zinc, calcium, and magnesium, leading to malnutrition as well as contributing to leaky gut.

 Nut and Seed Milks

 These can be good choices, but sourcing and preparation is key.
-In this category we see almond and hemp milk most often, with a growing occurrence of coconut milk.
+In this category we see almond, cashew, and hemp milk most often, as well as coconut milk.

 Another thing to keep in mind if purchasing commercially prepared almond or hemp milks is the addition of unfavorable ingredients.
-Be on the lookout for added sugars, and stabilizers such as the gums (xanthan, carrageenan and guar), all of which contain anti-nutrients of their own, as well as anything you cannot identify as a food.
+Be on the lookout for added sugars, plus stabilizers such as the gums (xanthan, carrageenan and guar), all of which contain antinutrients of their own, as well as anything you cannot identify as a food.

 Oat Milk